As promised, I’m sharing a deeper dive into our “End of Year Celebration & Family Planning Meeting” and answering some questions I’ve received.

 I should probably preface this post with lots of disclaimers since it’s so personal, but the biggest thing I want to mention is that this process is what works for our family, and maybe it looks different for yours!

-Family Planning Meeting Prep
+Family Planning Meeting Prep & Spreadsheet Template

 This meeting is going to take several hours (at the very least) to complete.
 And if it’s your first year, it will take even longer.

-The biggest lesson we’ve learned in this process is dividing this meeting into TWO parts — the actually planning meeting being the first part, followed by a celebration dinner (at a DIFFERENT location than the meeting location — very important).
+The biggest lesson we’ve learned in this process is dividing this meeting into TWO parts — the actual planning meeting being the first part, followed by a celebration dinner (at a DIFFERENT location than the meeting location — very important).

 A few days in advance of the meeting, I’ll print out our current year spreadsheet and provide it to Matt so he can review it and start thinking about what he wants to discuss.
 You don’t have to use a spreadsheet.
 You can use a google doc, a notebook, or even a shared iPhone note to record all your notes.
 I have a deep love and appreciation for excel, so it’s my preferred format for staying organized.